 We were supposed to visit St. Joseph Parish Church in Baras town next, but we could not find the turn and totally missed it.
 So we decided to go further on along the road to the next town, Tanay.
 The traffic around the church was very well organized by the community.
 No parking within the church grounds, but there was enough parking in the streets around it.
 This magnificent old church was completed in 1783.
 The altar backdrop was the grandest among the churches we saw today, all in gold trim with three tiers of saintly statues on it.

 On the way back to Manila, we drove through the zigzags of Antipolo and wanted to pass by the Antipolo Cathedral for a visit.
 However, the vehicular traffic in the area is already very heavy, with people parking in streets quite a distance away from the church.
-On our way back to the city along Ortigas Ave. that afternoon, we were already encountering the devotees who were doing their yearly trek up to Antipolo on food.
+On our way back to the city along Ortigas Ave. that afternoon, we were already encountering the devotees who were doing their yearly trek up to Antipolo on foot.